traderres/webClass/learnAngular/lessons/lesson09d_loadingData_asyncPipe.md

 1. The async pipe subscribes to the observable
    -- So, the REST call is invoked (we start waiting 5 seconds)

-1. The HTML page invokes the "loadingPriorities" section

 1. The REST call comes back (after 5 seconds)
    -- The block of the &lt;ng-container> is now invoked and priorities holds an array of LookupDTO objects
    -- The user now sees the priorities (returned from the REST call)